Understanding the Great Depression: Causes, consequences, and the road to recovery

 The first was the fact that many companies had produced more items than they could sell.

-The second problem was over-inflated price of US stocks.
+The second problem was over-inflated prices of US stocks.
 Many investors during the 1920s had borrowed money to buy stocks on the share market, as they believed that stocks would continue to increase in value so that they could be sold later for a profit.

 However, with so many people buying stocks on credit, the price of stocks went up quickly, which made people believe that they had more wealth than was realistic.